-The SLCP is being implemented in British Columbia as a pilot project.
+The SLCP was implemented in British Columbia in January 2019 and in Manitoba in October 2019.
 The intent is to deploy it gradually in all Canadian provinces and territories.
 Participants who reside in another province than the one in which they study law may be eligible to participate in the SLCP in more than one province, where applicable.
 This may also apply to post-graduation involvement opportunities.